Developing confident, respectful

 Spaces to study, and relax in

-The Sixth Form Learning Centre (SFLC) provides a space where you can work individually in Study Pods, in small quiet groups or individually on computer.
-The SFLC is equipped with data points where you plug in your laptop/tablet, and free Wi-Fi.
+The Sixth Form Learning Centre (SFLC) provides a space where you can work individually in study pods, in small quiet groups or individually on computers.
+The SFLC is also equipped with data points where you can plug in your laptop/tablet, and has free Wi-Fi.

 The Common Room is a dedicated sixth form space where you can relax or study in as you wish.
 Food and drink is available from the Shades cafe.

 We have a bespoke competitive courses programme (known as the CCG group) run by the Director and Deputy Director of Sixth Form with support from a variety of organisations including Bath University.

 The programme is open to all of our students in Years 11-13.
 It is designed to help give you an edge when applying to the most competitive courses in the country.
 We are proud to say that we have helped students get into Oxford, Cambridge, into medicine and veterinary science, law, architecture, maths, physics and many more at a variety of Russell Group universities and other leading universities across the country.